Are you looking for fun things to do in Pigeon Forge? Hopefully this list will give you loads of ideas!

 Next on my list of things to do in Pigeon Forge, it’s a dinner show!
 Another popular dinner theatre attraction in Pigeon Forge is the Hatfield and McCoy Dinner Show.
 I love a good dinner show, it’s entertaining, and there’s food – what more could you want!

-This family friendly performance offers singing and dancing and includes a classic Southern dinner (fried chicken and mashed potatoes anyone?).
+This family-friendly performance offers singing and dancing and includes a classic Southern dinner (fried chicken and mashed potatoes anyone?).
 There are vegetarian options, so you needn’t worry about missing out.
+This choice of things to do in Pigeon Forge is great fun – you’ll love it!

 Great Smoky Mountain Wheel